Email Authentication

 BIMI stands for Brand Indicators for Message Identification.
 It is a relatively new technology that uses DKIM, SPF, and DMARC enforcement to verify an email’s sender and show the brand’s logo next to its emails in subscribers’ inboxes.

-While it isn’t strictly a means of email authentication, it provides email recipients with the added reassurance that an email is truly from the brand it claims to be from.
+While it isn’t strictly a means of email authentication, BIMI plays a role in enhancing email security.
+By implementing BIMI, you provide your email recipients with the added reassurance that an email is truly from the brand it claims to be from.

 Hidden Anchor